LittleWhite-tb/OpenWars/README_Editor.txt

 That's all

-Have fun, and send me you map, you will have a chance to see them in the final game :) !
+Have fun, and send me your maps, you will have a chance to see them in the final game :) !